 - It takes two arguments, “ID” which is required and represents the index of the custom message box button (ranging from 1 to 7), and an optional argument “vLabel” which represents the new label for the custom button.

 - The first conditional statement checks if ID is equal to zero.
-If true, it calls the “MsgBoxCustom_Init” sub procedure to initialize the custom message box.
+It calls the “MsgBoxCustom_Init” sub procedure to initialize the custom message box.

 - The second conditional statement checks if ID is outside the range of 1 to 7.
 If true, it exits the sub procedure.